 Speaking of chaos, Super Mario Strikers has it in spades.

 At the time of release, people were already starting to question fatigue when it came to the Mario sports games.
-Strikers as the debut of soccer to the franchise and it turned out to be a very welcome addition.
+Strikers was the debut of soccer to the franchise, and it turned out to be a very welcome addition.

-The simplistic, arcade-y gameplay resulted in plenty in matches that were able to combine strategy with the over-the-top nonsense Mario sports titles are known for.
+The simplistic arcade gameplay resulted in plenty of matches that were able to combine strategy with the over-the-top nonsense Mario sports titles are known for.
 Personally, I remember spending countless hours simply playing the demo, never mind just the full game.